Add new debt to a Debt Management Plan

 How can you avoid getting a New Debt during a Debt Management Plan?

-Generally speaking you should take on new debt when you are in a Debt Management Plan.
+Generally speaking you should not take on new debt when you are in a Debt Management Plan.
 However if you have a financial emergency you may feel you have no choice than to do so.
 You might decided to borrow from a Payday lender as they may still lend to you despite your credit rating.

 However there may be an alternative to borrowing more if you have a cash crisis.
 This is to agree a payment holiday with your original creditors.
 A payment holiday allows you to put your normal Plan payments on hold for few months.
 You can then use the money you save to pay for your financial emergency.
 Once this is over you then start your payments again.

 You must not take a payment holiday without first agreeing this with all of your creditors.
 If you simply stop paying them without warning they will restart their debt enforcement procedures against you.
 However if you explain the reason for needing the payment holiday and agree it with them in advance they should understand.
 As long as the payment holiday you need is not too long and your explanation is reasonable they should agree to help you and not start adding additional interest and charges to your accounts.